metabase/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 1. Person attempts to view a question, e.g., `http://localhost:3000/question/1-superb-question`.
 2. If the person isn't logged in Metabase redirects them to `http://localhost:3000/auth/sso`.
-3. Retaining the original `/question/1-superb-question` URI, Metabase redirects the person to the SSO provider (this application).
+3. Retaining the original `/question/1-superb-question` URI, Metabase redirects the person to the SSO provider (the authentication app).
 4. Person logs in using the basic form.
-5. Person is redirected back to `http://localhost:3000/auth/sso` with their JSON Web Token and the original `/question/1-superb-question` URI.
+5. In the event of a successful sign-in, your authentication app should issue a GET request to your Metabase endpoint with the token, and the return to URI: `http://localhost:3000/auth/sso?jwt=TOKEN_GOES_HERE&return_to=/question/1-superb-question`.
 6. Metabase verifies the JSON Web Token, logs the person in, then redirects the person to their original destination, `/question/1-superb-question`.

 ## Enabling JWT authentication